grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 [^essentialskills]: A. Shalloway et al., Essential Skills For The Agile Developer

-[^messageotherchangecase] although it does need to change when the rule "first validate, then apply to sessions" changes
+[^messageotherchangecase]: although it does need to change when the rule "first validate, then apply to sessions" changes